mattcroat/joy-of-code/posts/sveltekit-view-transitions/sveltekit-view-transitions.md

 </style>
 ```

-That's how simple that was and it only required a couple of lines of code.
+That's how simple animating state transitions is, and it only required a couple of lines of code.

+SvelteKit gives you complete control over the View Transitions API but in the future there might be an abstraction you can like the [sveltekit-view-transition](https://github.com/paoloricciuti/sveltekit-view-transition) project from [@PaoloRicciuti](https://twitter.com/PaoloRicciuti).

-## Prefers Reduced Motion
+## Respect The Motion Preference For Users

+With great power comes great responsibility.

+Don't forget to respect the motion preference for users but keep in mind that `prefers-reduced-motion` doesn't mean no motion.

 ```css:src/app.css showLineNumbers
 @media (prefers-reduced-motion) {